You can contact our carer helpline on 0345 241 0954 or email [email protected]

 Carers magazine and ebulletin

-Our Carers magazine is a great source of information about the range of support available across Cambridgeshire and Peterborough for all family carers.
+Our carers magazine is a great source of information about the range of support available across Cambridgeshire and Peterborough for all family carers.
 It includes details of lots of events for carers as well as articles and adverts promoting a wide variety of organisations who can provide support to carers.
+Click here to find out more about carers magazine.

-We also do a monthly ebulletin specifically for carers to keep you up to date on the latest news and information, including the support available to you.
+We also send a regular email newsletter specifically for carers to keep you up to date on the latest news and information, including the support available to you.
+Click here to see more about inside news.

-For carers who have a What If? plan with us – a plan which can be activated if something happens which means they cannot carry out their normal caring duties – the card is now dual purpose.
+For carers who have a What If?
+Plan with us – a plan which can be activated if something happens which means they cannot carry out their normal caring duties – the card is now dual purpose.
+You can click here to find out more about our carer’s card.

 Transition planning – the move into adulthood